Analysis | What You Need to Know About Trump, Ukraine and Impeachment

 10. Where is this headed?

-The articles of impeachment will first be taken up by the House Judiciary Committee.
-If it approves them, all it would take is a simple majority vote by the House, where Democrats hold 234 of the 435 seats, on any article of impeachment to send it to the Senate for consideration.
+The articles of impeachment were approved by the House Judiciary Committee in a party-line vote.
+A majority vote by the House, where Democrats hold 234 of the 435 seats, on any article of impeachment would send it to the Senate for consideration.
 There, after a trial led by the chief justice of the U.S., it would take a vote of two-thirds of senators present to order Trump removed from office -- an extremely high bar, especially since Republicans hold 53 of the 100 seats.
 Should Trump be impeached in the House but acquitted in the Senate -- as President Bill Clinton was in 1998-1999 -- the matter would presumably become a top issue in the 2020 election, as Trump seeks a second term.

 To contact the reporters on this story: Laurence Arnold in Washington at larnold4@bloomberg.net;Billy House in Washington at bhouse5@bloomberg.net